If you’re heading to Turkey, it may be best to brush up on your history. Specifically, the history of the Turkish flag. Where did it come from anyway?

 Theory dictates the city of Byzantium (which would eventually become Istanbul) picked out these symbols to use because of Diana.

 There are certain fundamentals that are associated with the flag.
 For one, if a flag becomes old or torn, it must be taken down and replaced with a fresh new one.
 The flag can not be sat or stepped on for any reason.

-The flag must be hoisted at schools and other official buildings not only on holidays but on the weekends as well.
+The flag must be hoisted at schools and other official buildings not only on holidays but also on the weekends.
 On Monday mornings, students gather and salute the flag.